×

 • Program types.
 Do they offer recourse, non-recourse, or a mix of the two?

 • Contract termination.
-The freight factoring agreement will have a contracted length.
-To end the deal, you will have to give notice before the end date.
-You also want to make sure you understand what happens if you terminate an agreement when there are still invoices that the factoring company has not yet been paid for.
+The factoring company will have a detailed contract for your review.
+To end the deal, you will have to give notice before the end date, and that notification window may vary based on the factoring company.
+You also want to make sure you understand what happens if you terminate an agreement when the factoring company still has invoices that your customers haven’t paid.

 • Additional fees.
-Some freight factoring companies charge additional fees, such as per-transaction costs, administrative or setup fees, or extra fees for faster pay.
+A factoring company might charge additional fees, such as per-transaction costs, administrative or setup fees, or extra fees for faster pay.
 There may also be penalties for early termination.

 Start factoring today.